openalloc/SwiftDetailer/README.md

 A multi-platform SwiftUI component for editing fielded data.

-**NOTE** <em>this component is BRAND NEW and under active development.
-If you need stability, you should fork, at least until the API has stabilized with version 1.x.x.</em>

 Available as an open source library to be incorporated in SwiftUI apps.

 _SwiftDetailer_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.